accordproject/techdocs/docs/advanced-latedelivery.md

 ### Execute the new Logic

 As a final test of the new template, you should try again to execute the contract with a long delay in delivery.
-This should now result into a much smaller penalty, which is capped to 52% of the total value of the goods, or 104 USD.
+This should now result in a much smaller penalty, which is capped to 52% of the total value of the goods, or 104 USD.

 ![Advanced-Late-14](assets/advanced/late14.png)